Windysc/Digitaltesting/README.md

 # Digitaltesting
-The documentation for the digital testing of MASS and modifications
+The documentation for the digital testing of MASS and modifications,based on the ShipAI basis